KaliNikolova/61040-portfolio/assignments/pset1.md

 1. **Invariants.** What are two invariants of the state? (*Hint:* one is about aggregation/counts of items, and one relates requests and purchases).
 Say which one is more important and why; identify the action whose design is most affected by it, and say how it preserves it.

-- For every request, its count must be greater than or equal to zero.
+- For any request or purchase, its count must be greater than or equal to zero.

 - For every purchase in a registry, there must exist a corresponding request for the same item, and the total count of purchases for that item must be <= the original requested count.